themindfulcoder/homebase/content/post/learning-python-part-2.md

           The end.
 ```

-A `\` in a string is not simply a backslash, it is known as an escape sequence character.
-Escape sequence is tricky at first because it is the combination of the escape sequence character and the **next** character that determines what will be output.
+A `\` in a string is not simply a backslash, it is known as the *escape sequence*.
+Here are some examples of common uses of the *escape sequence*.

 ``` python
 # \' will insert a single quote.